Frequently Asked Questions

 Is it possible to pay in installments?

-I can't pay online.
+I'm having trouble paying online.
 What should I do?

 Contact the registration office ofthe Faculty (UFR)/School/Institute; they may be able to offer you some solutions.
 For online payments, only Visa and Mastercard are accepted.